-Prompt month gas ended the week down 3.7%, settling at $2.75 / mmbtu.
-The 12, 24, and 36-month contracts were also down, settling at $2.77; $2.73; and $2.70 / mmbtu.
-Cooling degree days are in line with historical averages but we have only just begun the high volatility summer season.
+Prompt month gas ended flat for the week, settling at $2.85 / mmbtu.
+The 12, 24, and 36-month contracts were also flat, settling at $2.82; $2.74; and $2.69 / mmbtu.
+Cooling degree days are in line with historical averages.
 Anticipate that peaking generation units will likely be called upon to serve the higher power demand brought on by increased air conditioning technologies.
 This will almost certainly lead to elevated market heat rates and increased electricity and natural gas costs for all customers who have not elected to lock their commodity costs with fixed price contracts.
 Keep in mind that the above gas prices are for the benchmark Henry Hub Index.
 The hot seasonal weather often leads to significant volatility in the basis difference between Henry Hub and your local gas index.

 Variable rate plans are meant to be pegged to an index (keep these market movements in mind when evaluating comparable billing periods!).
 The low-price environment continues to present a great opportunity for commercial and residential customers to lock in power and gas rate plans for the next 12-month period and beyond.